-- one appointed by the Minister for Health on the nomination of the HSE. - two appointed by the Minister for Health on the nomination of the Board. - 8.
+- one appointed by the Minister for Health on the nomination of Trinity College Dublin; and - one appointed by the Minister for Health on the nomination of the HSE. - two appointed by the Minister for Health on the nomination of the Board. - 8.
 Appendix 3 contains a board competency framework developed by HIQA and included in its Report of 8 May 2012. - 9.
 The Chairperson is elected by the Board from among those members appointed by the Minister.
 The Vice-Chairperson is appointed by the Board from among its members. - 10.
 The term of office of the Board Members is three years.
 An outgoing Member may be re-appointed to the Board.
 However, a person may not serve for more than three consecutive terms or nine consecutive years, whichever is the longer. - 11.
 In accordance with the HIQA Report of 8 May 2012, no employee of the Hospital can be a member of the Board.
 However, as a matter of practice and save in exceptional circumstances, the Chief Executive and appropriate members of the EMT attend and participate fully in all Board meetings.
 This is designed to ensure, on the one hand, that the Board Members are fully aware of the practical impact on the Hospital of their decisions and, on the other hand, that the EMT is fully aware of the governance and other requirements of the Board.
 The aim is to achieve a corporate approach by all concerned.
 Decisions are taken by consensus involving both the Board Members and the members of the EMT but, should a vote be required, voting is confined to Board Members.